 Wholesome, affluent Suwanee (population 19,000) is a comfortable, well-managed town about 30 miles northeast of Atlanta in northern Georgia.
 For much of its history, it was a peaceful railroad and agricultural hub.
 During the last, though, it has grown by nearly 30% and has landed on several "best places to live" lists.

 Thirty percent of locals are age 45 or better, and the majority of people call themselves Republican.
 Half of residents hold at least a four year college degree.
 The crime rate is below the national average, and the city has some racial diversity.
 The cost of living is 16% above the national average.

 The median home price is $360,000.
 Neighborhoods are well-kept and homes for sale include bungalows, Craftsmans, brick traditionals and others.
 The city has a lot of carefully manicured, gated communities.

 Residents enjoy more than 270 acres of green spaces, and the park system is award-winning.
 Several years ago locals voted to double their property taxes so that the city could invest in more parks, public art and a new Town Center.
-The public schools are some of the best in the state, and the city's organic community garden is the largest in Georgia.
+The city's organic community garden is the largest in Georgia.

 Suwanee's inviting downtown, which has a good mix of retailers and restaurants, has not only the lovely Town Center but also Old Town Suwanee.
 Parts of this historic district date from the late-1800s and early-1900s and continue to undergo revitalization efforts.
 The city is also ARC-certified "green," meaning that it is working to reduce its environmental footprint by promoting bicycling, instituting a recycling program, establishing a farmers' market, using hybrid vehicles and more.